calper-ql/Milkyway/README.md

 # Milkyway

 This is a simulation/game project that I've been working on for a while.
-Eventually I hope to deploy it on a VR system without using any other game engines.
+I hope to eventually deploy it on a VR system without using any other game engines.
 It depends on two of my other projects:

 * [HiveEngine](https://github.com/calper-ql/HiveEngine)
 * [NGEN](https://github.com/calper-ql/NGEN)